Special Dividend Discount Study (SDS)

 -The annualized discount results are similar to other DLOM studies, such as restricted stock studies, pre-IPO studies and LEAP stock studies that show illiquidity increases as size decreases

--SDDS confirms what other discount studies show, but is based on actual stock market data
+-SDS confirms what other discount studies show, but is based on actual stock market data